GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting-data-clearing/index.md

 browser to send the report to the predefined endpoint—typically an adtech company.

 <figure>
-  {% Img src="image/O2RNUyVSLubjvENAT3e7JSdqSOx1/IeZewxklxPft41cQFtFh.png", alt="How user-initiated data clearing impacts measurement based on the Attribution Reporting API", width="800", height="280" %}
+  {% Img src="image/O2RNUyVSLubjvENAT3e7JSdqSOx1/IeZewxklxPft41cQFtFh.png", alt="User-initiated data clearing after a conversion impacts measurement based on the Attribution Reporting API.", width="800", height="280" %}
-  <figcaption>How user-initiated data clearing impacts measurement based on the Attribution Reporting API.
-This diagram illustrates post-conversion data clearing.
-Pre-conversion data clearing also impact measurement based on the Attribution Reporting API.</figcaption>
+  <figcaption>User-initiated data clearing after a conversion impacts measurement based on the Attribution Reporting API.</figcaption>
 </figure>

 Observations of early experiments (origin trial) using the Attribution Reporting API have shown that